 The specific methodology is detailed in Appendix C. The locations chosen for these detailed studies were identified by locating FRIS hotspots and other known locations of high frequency flooding, the availability of suitable LiDAR DTM data and the presence of existing Flood Zone 3 data.
-The only area where significant numbers of properties are affected due to climate changes is at Preston Brook where the number of properties in the new flood extent has doubled from those in EA Flood Zone 3.
-It should be noted that the lateral increases in extents for the 30% increase in flows does not vary significantly from the lateral extents for the 20% increase in flows.
+The only area where significant numbers of properties are affected due to climate change is at Preston Brook where the number of properties in the new flood extent has doubled from those currently in EA Flood Zone 3.